josephchancey/kickstarter-crowdfunding-analysis/README.md

 ---

-### Consider Expanding This Analysis With These Questions
-1. What country has the most successful campaigns?~~
-2. How many campaigns come from each country?
-3. How quickly do these campaigns get funded?
-4. Does being a 'staff-pick' campaign influence success?
-5. On average, how many backers does it take for these campaigns to be successful?
-6. Is there any variance between country and the amount of backers?
-7. What categories do countries use the most?

----

 ### Post Analysis Review
 In this analysis I primarily focused on what categories acheieve the most success on kickstarter.
 Please enjoy the charts below to review some of my insights!